arangodb/docs-hugo/site/content/3.12/develop/http/administration.md

       description: |
         Return availability information about a server.

-        The response is a JSON object with an attribute "mode".
-The "mode" can either be "readonly", if the server is in read-only mode, or "default", if it is not.
-        Please note that the JSON object with "mode" is only returned in case the server does not respond with HTTP response code 503.

         This is a public API so it does *not* require authentication.
 It is meant to be used only in the context of server monitoring.
       responses: